Tennis-Scene Computer Vision: From Paper Survey to Production

 Automatic Camera Network Calibration (2024): board-free re-calibration.
 SIFT/ORB across views → SfM jointly estimates poses and a sparse cloud → bundle adjustment minimises reprojection error to < 0.5 px.
 Saves the on-site pain of waving a checkerboard around the venue.

 Choice.
-Use Zhang + checkerboard once at install (precise, one-time effort); run SfM + BA nightly to compensate for thermal and mechanical drift.
+Use Zhang + checkerboard once at installation (precise, one-time effort); run SfM + BA nightly to compensate for thermal and mechanical drift.

 The SORT family solves data association.
 Tennis has a single ball but many of these techniques are needed for player tracking and re-acquiring the ball after occlusion.